TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- If an object doesn't have a specific string representation, function repr and str now return <object of type: object> rather than ???, and this case isn't reported as an error anymore
+- Function len now calls \_\_len\_\_ if it exists (pr 378)
-- More Pythonic truthyness when using -t (or --tconv) switch (pr 3.67 a.o.)
+- More Pythonic truthyness when using -t (or --tconv) switch (pr 367 a.o.)
 - Source file spec on command line can now be a full path (free afer pr #362)
 - The zip function now also works for finite iterators (issue #369) + autotest
 - -xc (or --confimp) switch added, to confine imported names to the directly importing module (so prevent imports from being be transitive)